 When engaging in these rituals help to reduce your anxiety, then they over time have come to be viewed as having power and effectiveness in preventing your intrusive fears from coming true.
 You start to believe that the rituals can offer safety and protection to you and people around you.
 The truth is magical thinking keeps you performing compulsions.
 Part of recovering from OCD is learning to discontinue the rituals.
 It is equally important to challenge and debunk any beliefs that reinforce the ritual in the first place.

 Learning about what OCD entails can make all the difference.

 Research shows that it takes up to 14 years for someone to be diagnosed with OCD.
 When a person suffers from OCD without the right diagnosis, it can lead to more anxiety, depression, substance use, and eating disorders.
 You don’t have to suffer in pain for so long and you don’t have to go through this alone.
 When you have an assessment for OCD and receive the right treatment, you can start your journey of recovery.

 While there is no magic cure for OCD, Exposure and Response Prevention (ERP) is the most effective form of treatment.
 This is where you will learn to truly and effectively manage your OCD symptoms.
 You will learn to live your life without engaging in ritual, while also learning to tolerate the unknown and uncertainty.
 Recovery from OCD is about learning to tolerate the anxiety and the discomfort.
 Because the truth is you are braver than you think.
 You are capable of doing hard things.
 It starts with taking the first step and standing up against your OCD.
 You can do this!

 About the guest author,

 Dr. Menije Boduryan is a licensed clinical psychologist and owner of embracing you therapy.
-She specializes in the treatment of OCD, personal growth, addiction, and couples therapy in Woodland Hills, Ca.
+She specializes in the treatment of OCD, personal growth, and couples therapy in Woodland Hills, Ca.